richardhyy/pinbox/README.md

 # PinBox
 **Collaborating on maps.**

-Edit the map and share it with others.
+Edit maps & share with others.

 ## Features
 * **Collaborating on maps.**